-Students will access subject specific learning to include Communication, English, Maths, ICT and Science in addition to preparation for adulthood sessions.
-They will also access targeted sessions that cover the most appropriate areas for each student within the yellow curriculum (My Communication, My Care and Independence, My Community, Myself (physical and emotional) and My Thinking).
+Students will access subject specific learning such as English, Maths, ICT, Science, History, Geography, Art, Music, Physical Education (PE), and Religious Education (RE) in addition to preparation for adulthood sessions.
+They will also access targeted sessions that cover the most appropriate areas for each student within the yellow curriculum.